smithlabcode/methpipe/README.md

-The MethPipe software package is a computational pipeline for analyzing bisulfite sequencing data (BS-seq, WGBS and RRBS).
+The MethPipe software package is a computational pipeline for analyzing bisulfite sequencing data (WGBS and RRBS).
 MethPipe provides tools for mapping bisulfite sequencing read and estimating methylation levels at individual cytosine sites.
 Additionally, MethPipe also includes tools for identifying higher-level methylation